MrPlusGH/NPlusMiner/OptionalMiners/Readme.txt

 The miner.ps1 files in this folder can be used with NPlusMiner.
 However, they are not included by default in the miner folder for a variety of reasons.

-These specific miner files are for advanced users and usually require that the miner program is downloaded manually in placed in the proper folder.
+These specific miner files are for advanced users and usually require that the miner program is downloaded manually and placed in the proper folder.

+These might not have been fully tested.
+Use at your own risk.

 Optional miners details: